IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 McClung has been a fine artist and commercial photographer for over 20 years.
 Her practice includes all photographic media including film, digital photo and video, and alternative processes such as cyanotype and wet collodion processes.

 Her fine art media includes multi-media work, encaustics, and oil, acrylic and watercolor painting.

 Mary graduated with highest distinction (summa cum laude) with a BFA in Photography from Herron School of Art + Design, Indiana University.

-Visual Arts: Constructions/Collage, Illustration, Mixed Media, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper
+Visual Arts: Constructions/Collage, Illustration, Mixed Media, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper; term

 For centuries humans have created art purely to express what was inside them, begging to be let out.
 Feeling a strong connection to the primal markings our ancestors used in their caves, on the cliffs, with piles of stones and even in the wet earth, I manipulate layers of materials with my hands and other simple tools as a way to connect back to those primitive urges.
 By using artistic, industrial and natural resources such as paper, acrylic, ink and even concrete, gravel, sand, stones and wood I tell visual stories using organic and geometric shapes.
 The act of physically connecting the layers and materials in each piece is a very fulfilling, sensory experience.

 Creating abstract art has come to be a passion in my life and sharing the artistic methods I explore with others is a natural part of my process.
 I am continually fascinated by the originality that dwells within each person!
 Given access to the same media and techniques no two individuals create the same thing.
 Watching their progress as I guide them through an artistic process helps me to grow as an artist as well.